tensorflow/tensorflow/tensorflow/contrib/gdr/README.md

 Design
 ===

 The GDR out-of-band transport is designed to avoid any unnecessary memory copies, especially for large tensors (>100MB).
 That typically requires registration of tensor buffers to NIC in an ad-hoc manner, which is rather slow as described in the design trade-off of the verbs runtime.
-The verbs runtime thus chooses to manager its own NIC-registered buffers and copy the tensors from/to those buffers for every single tensor transfer.
+The verbs runtime thus chooses to manage its own NIC-registered buffers and copy the tensors from/to those buffers for every single tensor transfer.

 We show that, however, such design trade-off is not always relevant.
 In this patch, we manage both computation and communication buffers in a unified manner.
 By pre-registration of large buffers to NIC and allocating small tensors from the buffer pool using a BFC allocator, it is possible to avoid both ad-hoc buffer registration and memory copies all together.